Dodgers Clayton Kershaw Has Touching Moment With Young Fan Who Lost His Grandfather to Brain Cancer

 Blake's father, Barrie, said that when his son was born, he almost didn't make it.
 He was in an incubator and had to stay in the NICU ward of the hospital for over a month after birth before he was finally able to come home with his family.
 Barrie called his son a "miracle," and that it would be another miracle if he was able to meet Vin Scully.

-Blake said he was "out to change the world for better," there's no doubt he's doing that now.
+Blake said he was "out to change the world for the better," and there's no doubt he's doing that now.